Friday, April 12, 2013

 Places I’ve yet to go.

-Colors I’ve not seen.
+Colors I’ve not yet seen.

 I'm so careful not to break these fragile flowers.